 - D. An insurance carrier, self-insured employer, or the Special Fund of the Commission is responsible for the payment of prescription medications that are dispensed by a pharmacy not accessible to the general public if all of the following apply: - 1.
 The prescription medication was dispensed to an injured employee whose workers' compensation claim was initially denied by the carrier, self-insured employer, or the Special Fund of the Commission; - 2.
 The injured employee protested the claim denial by filing a timely request for hearing; - 3.
 The workers' compensation claim was either: (a) subsequently accepted by the carrier, self-insured employer, or the Special Fund of the Commission; or (b) the claim was found to be compensable by the Commission's Administrative Law Judge Division, the Arizona Court of Appeals, or the Arizona Supreme Court; - 4.
 The prescription medication was dispensed during the time period between: (a) the initial claim denial and (b) the subsequent acceptance of the claim or the compensability determination by the Commission's Administrative Law Judge Division, the Arizona Court of Appeals, or the Arizona Supreme Court; and - 5.
-The prescription medication conforms to dosages and formulations that are commercially available in pharmacies accessible to the general public. - E. The guidelines in Section III(A) and this section do not apply to prescription medications dispensed during in-patient hospital care or upon discharge from in-patient hospital care. - F. The reimbursement value for OTC medications dispensed by a medical practitioner or in a pharmacy not accessible to the general public shall be calculated on a per unit basis, as of the date of dispensing, based on the retail price (per unit) of the OTC medication in settings where the medication is commercially available. - G. The reimbursement value for OTC medications that are dispensed by a medical practitioner or in a pharmacy not accessible to the general public and that are not commercially available in pharmacies accessible to the general public shall be calculated on a per unit basis, as of the date of dispensing, based on the retail price (per unit) of the most therapeutically-similar OTC medication commercially available in pharmacies accessible to the general public.
-Under no circumstance shall the NDC or AWP of the non-commercially available OTC medication be used. - H. Subject to the limitations in this section, medications that have been provided as free samples to a medical practitioner may be dispensed to an injured employee when appropriate, but are not reimbursable.
+The prescription medication conforms to dosages and formulations that are commercially available in pharmacies accessible to the general public. - E. The guidelines in Section III(A) and this section do not apply to prescription medications dispensed during in-patient hospital care or upon discharge from in-patient hospital care. - F. Subject to the limitations in this section, medications that have been provided as free samples to a medical practitioner may be dispensed to an injured employee when appropriate, but are not reimbursable.